 (b) cooperate with the State in investigating the occurrence, including making available all relevant records, logs, files, data reporting, and other materials required to comply with applicable law or as otherwise required by the State;

-(c) in the case of PII or PHI, at the State’s sole election:
+(c)where the Security incident is caused by the Contractor, and in the case of PII or, at the State’s sole election:

 (i) with approval and assistance from the State, notify the affected individuals who comprise the PII or PHI as soon as practicable but no later than is required to comply with applicable law, or, in the absence of any legally required notification period, within 5 calendar days of the occurrence; or

-(ii) reimburse the State for any costs in notifying the affected individuals;
+(ii) where the Security incident is caused by the Contractor reimburse the State for any costs in notifying the affected individuals;

-(d) in the case of PII, provide third-party credit and identity monitoring services to each of the affected individuals who comprise the PII for the period required to comply with applicable law, or, in the absence of any legally required monitoring services, for no less than 24 months following the date of notification to such individuals;
+(d) where the Security incident is caused by the Contractor, in the case of PII, provide third-party credit and identity monitoring services to each of the affected individuals who comprise the PII for the period required to comply with applicable law, or, in the absence of any legally required monitoring services, for no less than 24 months following the date of notification to such individuals;

 (e) perform or take any other actions required to comply with applicable law as a result of the occurrence;

-(f) pay for any costs associated with the occurrence, including but not limited to any costs incurred by the State in investigating and resolving the occurrence, including reasonable attorney’s fees associated with such investigation and resolution;
+(f) where the Security incident is caused by the Contractor, pay for any costs associated with the occurrence, including but not limited to any costs incurred by the State in investigating and resolving the occurrence, including reasonable attorney’s fees associated with such investigation and resolution;

-(g) without limiting Contractor’s obligations of indemnification as further described in this Contract, indemnify, defend, and hold harmless the State for any and all claims, including reasonable attorneys’ fees, costs, and incidental expenses, which may be suffered by, accrued against, charged to, or recoverable from the State in connection with the occurrence;
+(g) where the Security incident is caused by the Contractor, without limiting Contractor’s obligations of indemnification as further described in this Contract, indemnify, defend, and hold harmless the State for any and all claims, including reasonable attorneys’ fees, costs, and incidental expenses, which may be suffered by, accrued against, charged to, or recoverable from the State in connection with the occurrence;

-(h) be responsible for recreating lost State Data in the manner and on the schedule set by the State without charge to the State; and
+(h) where the Security incident is caused by the Contractor, be responsible for recreating lost State Data in the manner and on the schedule set by the State without charge to the State; and

-(i) provide to the State a detailed plan within 10 calendar days of the occurrence describing the measures Contractor will undertake to prevent a future occurrence.
+(i) where the Security incident is caused by the Contractor , provide to the State a detailed plan within 10 calendar days of the occurrence describing the measures Contractor will undertake to prevent a future occurrence.
 Notification to affected individuals, as described above, must comply with applicable law, be written in plain language, not be tangentially used for any solicitation purposes, and contain, at a minimum: name and contact information of Contractor’s representative; a description of the nature of the loss; a list of the types of data involved; the known or approximate date of the loss; how such loss may affect the affected individual; what steps Contractor has taken to protect the affected individual; what steps the affected individual can take to protect himself or herself; contact information for major credit card reporting agencies; and, information regarding the credit and identity monitoring services to be provided by Contractor.
 The State will have the option to review and approve any notification sent to affected individuals prior to its delivery.
 Notification to any other party, including but not limited to public media outlets, must be reviewed and approved by the State in writing prior to its dissemination.

 21.6 The parties agree that any damages relating to a breach of this Section 21 are to be considered direct damages and not consequential damages.